Select menu: Spread | New | Tabbed-table from Genstat

 The classifying factor used across the tabs can be changed using the Reorder Spreadsheet Table margins menu.

 When any page is edited in a way that changes the classifying factors, then all pages are modified in parallel.
 For example, if the factor labels in one page are changed, then they are changed on all pages.
 The tabs can be reordered and renamed.

 Once displayed in a spreadsheet, the properties of a tabbed-table can be modified using the tabbed-table properties menu.

 This lets you display either a single table with 3 or more classifying factors or multiple tables with the same classifying factors (at least 2 are required).

 |Single 3+ way table||Display just one table with a factor whose levels form the tabs in the spreadsheet.|

 |Multiple 2+ way tables||Display multiple tables on the tabs in the spreadsheet.
 Note these tables are put into a new Genstat table with a classifying factor that indexes the individual tables they where created from.|

 This lists tables appropriate for the edit field which currently has focus.
-You can double-click a name to enter it in the edit box.
+You can double-click a name to enter it into the field.

-If a single table is being displayed, this is specified in the edit field and can be selected from the Available tables list by double clicking a name, or by selecting a table in the list and clicking on the transfer button ->.
+If a single table is being displayed, this is specified in the edit field and can be selected from the Available data field by double clicking a name, or by selecting a table in the list and clicking to move it into Selected table.

 If multiple tables are being displayed, then these are provided in the list.
-Multiple tables can be entered into the list by selecting these in the Available Tables list using the CTRL or SHIFT keys, and then clicking the the transfer button ->, or by double clicking multiple entries in that list.
+Multiple tables can be entered into the list by selecting these in the Available data field using the Ctrl or Shift keys then clicking or by double clicking multiple entries in the list.